Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Principal Series for SO(d,2)

 \subsection{Induced Representation}

-{\it In this subsection, we provide a short discussion on the standard procedure of constructing unitary irreducible representations for semi-simple groups via an induced representation and Iwasawa decomposition.
-For $SO(d,2)$, a semi-simple non-compact group of split-rank 2, this leads to a pair of representation labels, $\{\widetilde \ell, \widetilde \Delta\}$, initially defined for its MASG.
-We also discuss the structure of multipliers, which amounts to appending real parts to these representation labels.}

 Building group representations for compact groups by starting with a subgroup is known as an {\it induced representation} \cite{Tung:1985}.
 This procedure can also be applied to non-compact Lie group $G$ \cite{hermann1966,knapp1986,knapp2002lie,helgason2022groups}.
-The starting point is the {\it Iwasawa decomposition}, \be G=P K=N A K, \ee where a noncompact maximal abelian subgroup (MASG), $A$, plays a central role (see Appendix \ref{app:Iwasawa}).
-The subgroup $ K $ is the maximal compact subgroup and $ N $ is a set of nilpotents characterized by the set of positive roots of the algebra.
+The starting point is the {\it Iwasawa decomposition}, \be G=P K=N A K, \ee where a noncompact maximal abelian subgroup (MASG), $A$, plays a central role, (see Appendix \ref{app:Iwasawa} for convention adopted here).
+The subgroup $ K $ is the maximal compact subgroup and $ N $ is a set of nilpotents characterized by the set of positive roots~\footnote{The root space of a group is characterized by the eigenvalue of generators over the Cartan subalgebra of the group (see Sec. \ref{sec:ReturnRoots} and App. \ref{app:Iwasawa}).
+The group $SO(d,2)$ has what is called the $B_2$ root system.
+See Fig. \ref{fig:roots} for an illustration of the root space and positive roots.} of the algebra \footnote{A subtle point here is that $P\neq NA$, with its generators satisfying commutation relations Eq. (\ref{eq:symm}).
+We are using group notations and all elements of $P$ have an Iwasawa decomposition $NAK$.
+In terms of group elements, $g = pk = nak'$ where $k,k'\in K$.
+In what follows, we will also consider a subset $P_0=\{p=na\} \subset P$.}.
 One begins by constructing an unitary representation $\pi^{(s)}$ for $A$.
 An induced representation, $U^{(s)}$, can next be constructed, by introducing ``multiplier factors".
-The best known example for such approach was first carried out for 3-d Lorentz group, $SO(2,1)$, by Bargmann~\cite{Bargmann:1947}, with the Lorentz boosts in the z-direction serving as the MASG, i.e., $A=SO(1,1)$.
+The best known example for such approach was first carried out for 3-d Lorentz group, $SO(2,1)$, by Bargmann~\cite{Bargmann:1947} (see also \cite{lang,sugiura}), with the Lorentz boosts in the z-direction serving as the MASG, i.e., $A=SO(1,1)$.
 Here, we generalize to the conformal group.